A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Motivating Algorithms

 \subsubsection{Recombination}

-In theory, the Metropolized Single Node Flip Markov chain described above can sample from any reasonable measure $\pi$ that satisfies some irreducibility requirements relative to the Single Node Flip Markov chain.
-Under such assumptions, it is relatively straightforward to ensure that the Markov process will converge to $\pi$ as the number of steps converges to infinity.
-The problem is that this may take a long time.
-Part of the difficulty likely stems from the fact that Single Node Flip only proposes very local, small changes to the districts.
-When looking to speed up a slow mixing sampler, the use of more global moves can be a very successful strategy.
-Another problem with the Metropolized version of the Single Node Flip Markov chain is that the proposal tends to both unbalance the population and generate less compact districts, which can lead to a high rejection rate of the proposed moves.
-Even excepting the issues with the proposal, energetic barriers may remain \cite{herschlag2020nonreversiblemarkovchainmonte,chuang2024multiscaleparalleltemperingfast}
+In theory, the Metropolized single-node-flip Markov chain described above can sample from any reasonable measure $\pi$ that satisfies appropriate irreducibility requirements.
+However, convergence may be prohibitively slow.
+Part of the difficulty likely stems from the fact that single-node-flip only proposes local, small-scale changes to the district boundaries.
+Another problem is that the proposal tends to both unbalance the population and generate less compact districts, which can lead to a high rejection rate of the proposed moves.
+Even ignoring these issues, energetic barriers may remain \cite{herschlag2020nonreversiblemarkovchainmonte,chuang2024multiscaleparalleltemperingfast}.

-The Recombination Markov Chain (RECOM) introduced in \cite{deford2019recombination} addresses both of these issues.
-It can consistently keep the population balanced while performing global moves close to or equal to the scale of an entire district.
-The algorithm begins by choosing two adjacent districts according to some distribution.
-Those districts are merged into a single region and then divided into two new districts.
-The method for splitting the merged region into two is designed to produce population-balanced districts.
-The core idea is to randomly choose a spanning tree on the induced graph of the merged region.
+The Recombination Markov chain (RECOM) introduced in \cite{deford2019recombination} addresses these issues.
+It can consistently keep the population balanced while performing global, large-scale moves close to or equal to the scale of an entire district.
+The algorithm selects two adjacent districts according to some specified distribution, merges the districts into a single region, and then splits this region into two new districts.
+The splitting process naturally produces population-balanced districts.

+To divide the merged region, one draws a random spanning tree on the induced graph of the merged region.
 Removing an edge from a spanning tree always produces two trees whose vertices partition the sub-region into two.
-By traversing the spanning tree, one can then efficiently identify the vertices that, if removed, would split the merged region into two new districts with balanced populations to within the specified tolerance.
-One then chooses a random edge to remove from among those identified according to some distribution.
+By traversing the spanning tree, one can then efficiently identify the edges that, if removed, would split the merged region into two new districts with balanced populations within the specified population tolerance.
+Then, a random edge is chosen to remove from among those identified.